dnch/fencer/README.md

 converter.

 ## Field Conversion
-`Fencer::Base::Converters` is a `Hash<` defines some commonly-used converters.
+`Fencer::Base::Converters` is a `Hash` that defines some commonly-used converters.
 It's left un-frozen, so it can be extended as required.

 Short-cut methods for the default field types are also available:

     class EmployeeRecord < Fencer::Base
       string  :department, 20      => String
       integer :age, 2              => Integer
       decimal :salary, 10          => BigDecimal
     end

 Additionally, custom conversions can be defined by passing a `lambda` as the final argument.